 Where there is no friction or discord, there is no movement or learning

-Consulting a 12-month long corporate leadership process we bring experts in from various areas to talk with the participants, I enforce a 50/50 time (50% for lecture 50% class discussion and interaction) on every speaker, this goes for me as well.
+Consulting a 12-month long corporate leadership process, we bring experts from various areas to talk with the participants.
+I enforce a 50/50 time (50% for lecture 50% class discussion and interaction) on every speaker; this goes for me as well.

-A recent leadership discussion on ‘Systemic Human Resources Policies that Help/ Hinder Leadership’ I felt it was going to be a bore.
+In a recent leadership discussion on ‘Systemic Human Resources Policies that Help/ Hinder Leadership,’ I felt it would be a bore.
 But the class got engaged and kept openly challenging the speaker.

-During our closing processing and application from the day, the majority of the class mentioned how much they enjoyed the HR and leadership discussion, many stated it was one of the best class experiences they’ve had in the last 8 months.
+During our closing processing and application from the day, most of the class mentioned how much they enjoyed the HR and leadership discussion.
+Many stated it was one of the best class experiences they’ve had in the last 8 months.